Quaerens spray foam insulation support logo

-If spray foam insulation is affecting your mortgage, remortgage, sale, survey or property value, you may have been mis-sold and your case may be worth checking.
+If spray foam insulation is affecting your mortgage, remortgage, sale, survey or property value, Quaerens can review the evidence and set out realistic compensation routes in a free, no-obligation assessment.

 Mortgage or remortgage refused because of spray foam insulation Surveyor raised concerns about roof access, ventilation or timber condition Removal or remediation costs are now being quoted Risks were not explained before the insulation was installed